ryan258/complex-react-app/README.md

 - not all components are going to need access to a global state, some may just need access to the global dispatch
 - the way around it is to have 2 context providers in the JSX
 - that way components can choose what contexts they consume and watch for changes

+## What is Immer?

+We never want to directly mutate or change our state, give it a new value, object and it will update updating the app's state for you.
+Useful with complexity because things will get more complicated and that's where Immer comes into play.

+Immer make it incredibly easy to play with objects in an immutable fashion.

+We want to update the state of our app in a different way with ourReducer...

+Immer will give us a draft of state, then we can modify and mutate that draft

+Install Immer package
+`$ npm install immer use-immer`

+Then instead of React's `useReducer()` we use `useImmerReducer()`